 The biggest barrier to this process is poor marketing and limiting access to your music, which usually happens if people have to pay to discover your music or you only provide snippets of songs.

-The solution to getting more exposure, and hopefully new fans, is to give away your music for free as a marketing strategy.
+The solution to getting more exposure, and hopefully new fans, is to give away your music for free as a marketing strategy and an investment into your brand.
 To some, it may seem like a radical idea.
 We have romanticized this traditional music model that revolves around musicians selling records.

 Unfortunately, those days are slowly coming to an end, as technology has changed how we consume music and shaping our expectations.
 People just don’t buy records to discover new music anymore.
-As a society, we are seeing a shift from ownership to accessibility.
+As a society, we are seeing a shift from ownership to accessibility with the popularity of streaming.

 The fact is, free music is everywhere.
 You can basically listen to any popular songs on YouTube, Soundcloud, Bandcamp and even Spotify all for free.
 Of course, as an independent, your music is less likely to be as freely distributed or accessible.
 Hopefully that will change by the time you finish this blog.